AzureMentor/Azure-AZ-303-Study-Guide/1 - Implement and monitor an Azure infrastructure (50-55%).md

 - configure Azure Disk Encryption

 ## Automate deployment and configuration of resources
-- save a deployment as an Azure Resource Manager template
+- save a deployment as an Azure Resource Manager (ARM) template
-- modify Azure Resource Manager template
+- modify ARM template
 - evaluate location of new resources
 - configure a virtual disk template
 - deploy from a template